fbpx

 • Save

 From there, we headed up the many sets of the wet wooden stairs, nearly to the top of Majestic Falls.
-Another viewing area provides a look at the cascade from a different perspective.
+Another viewing area provided a look here at the cascade from a different perspective.

 A few signs and plaques located at the viewing point explained a little about the history of the land before a set of slippery rock stairs led up to another trailhead area.
 If you are not into longer hikes with mystical surprises, but love waterfalls, Majestic Falls can be reached directly from this trail head, aptly named Majestic Falls Trailhead.